free5gc/free5gc/.github/ISSUE_TEMPLATE/bug_report.md

 ### Configuration Files
 Provide the configuration files.

-If you are unsure of what to do, please zip the free5gc's `config` folder and upload it here.
+If you are unsure of what to do, please zip free5gc's `config` folder and upload it here.

 ### PCAP File
 Dump the relevant packets and provide the PCAP file.